 AI is a discipline to understand and create reasoning.
-The research on this runs back many years, but I’ll summarise some key points.
+The research on this runs back many years, but I’ll summarize some key points.
 There are a number of different approaches to do reasoning that are described in AI work.
 Two of these, inductive reasoning and deductive reasoning, are particularly important to AI for Code:

 This is reasoning that arrives at a definitive and absolute conclusion.
 This process is not based on a correlation, regardless of statistical significance.
 For example, if we are considering the English alphabet, we know for certain that C always follows B. Our team at Oxford and Diffblue have done important work in the area of deductive reasoning about code bases in order to help software developers be more productive.

 So should AI approximate human-like decisions?
 If so, is it all about inductive reasoning?

 In order for machines to make productive and intelligent choices, they must use a variety of reasoning patterns, much like humans.
 And we stand to learn and gain a lot from each of these types of reasoning and their combination.